Jec-Ooro/AWSCloudJourney/SCAP & STIG.md

-# Congrats we successfully SCAP'ED & STIGE'D our Windows Server 2022 over 90%
+# Congrats we successfully SCAP'D & STIG'D our Windows Server 2022 over 90%